filegator/filegator/README.md

 ## FileGator - Powerful Multi-User File Manager

-FileGator is a free, open-source PHP script for managing files and folders.
+FileGator is a free, open-source, self-hosted web application for managing files and folders.

 You can manage files inside your local repository folder (on your server's hard drive) or connect to other storage adapters (see below).